-Quick, don't overthink it, just look around the room or think about your day so far, and quickly list to yourself 5 things for which you are grateful.
-It could be as big as the opportunities that your job creates for you, the health insurance that you have for when you are sick, or the health that your family is experiencing right now, to small things like the amazing lipstick you are wearing today or the fact that you have access to clean drinking water (see previous tip).
+Quick, don't overthink it.
+Just look around the room or think about your day so far, and quickly list to yourself five things for which you are grateful.
+It could be as big as the opportunities that your job creates for you, the health insurance that you have for when you are sick or the health that your family is experiencing right now, to smaller things like the amazing lipstick you are wearing today or the fact that you have access to clean drinking water (see previous tip).

 Giving yourself a quick break to realize all the good that you have in your life is a sure-fire way to snap out of despair.
 And besides, it's proven that gratitude increases happiness.
 So if you're in for some drastic changes in your life, you could always turn this into a longer-term practice!

 If thinking about all you have to do in life triggered your overwhelm, try challenging your list.
 There is probably a lot on there that HAS to get done.
 We all have weeks like that.
 But what is absolutely necessary and what is not?
 Can you have cereal for dinner so you can eliminate cooking from your to-do list for today?
-Can calling to schedule that appointment wait until next week when you're not feeling so crazy?
-Can you be up-front with your client that you are not going to be able to get them that thing you promised for a few more days?
+Can calling to schedule that appointment wait until next week when you're not feeling so bogged down?
+Can you be upfront with your client about not being able to get them that thing you promised for a few more days?

 Speaking of lists, I want you to do the opposite of crossing something off.
 I want you to create a list… of EVERYTHING you've done so far today.
-I bet you got up, brushed your teeth, made breakfast, dropped the kids off at daycare, listened to a podcast, crossed some to-do's off your work list, ran an errand, returned a phone call, filled out some paperwork… you get the idea.
+I bet you got up, brushed your teeth, made breakfast, tended to your children's needs, listened to a podcast, crossed some to-do's off your work list, re-filled something around the house, returned a phone call, filled out some paperwork… you get the idea.

 We never give ourselves enough credit for all the things that we do each day.
-Even if the only things we did were take a shower and feed and keep our kids alive, that's actually pretty incredible.
-The fact that ON TOP of that, we're working, doing laundry, and taking care of business is pretty dang impressive.
-So take a second to look at that big long list of things that you DID do today, and just say a little "ta-da!" to yourself.
-Don't smile, someone might be watching.
+Even if the only things we did were take a shower and cook for our kids, that's actually pretty incredible.
+The fact that ON TOP of that we're working, doing laundry and taking care of business is pretty dang impressive.
+So take a second to look at that big long list of things that you DID do today and say a little "ta-da!" to yourself.
+(Don't smile, someone might be watching. 😉)

 7. Schedule some downtime.

 When you've got a lot going on, it can be particularly hard to give yourself a break.
-We keep thinking that this is just a "season" or that "work is really busy right now" and we put off a date night, an outing, or anything fun until things slow down.
+We keep thinking that this is just a "season" or that "work is really busy right now" and we put off anything fun until things slow down.
 Well, what if they don't slow down?
 What if you wait and wait for that opportunity to breathe and it never comes?
 What if this is the new normal?

 You have got to schedule some downtime.
 You have got to give yourself something to look forward to.
 Make it quick, make it small, make it easy.
 Whatever works for you right now to just remind yourself of how good it feels to have a break and to have something to look forward to.
 And then you'll probably be more motivated to schedule the next one and the next.